LF-DevOps-Intern/6_1_elk_stack-psyphernix/ELK_BijayAashishBhatta_Assignment.md

 2. **Generating alerts through kibana system for following thresholds -
-          a. when memory usage > 80% for last 2 minutes send alert to a slack channel
+          - when memory usage > 80% for last 2 minutes send alert to a slack channel
-          b.
-When Disk usage > 70% send alert to a slack channel
+          - When Disk usage > 70% send alert to a slack channel
-          c.
-When load average > 1 for last 2 minutes send alert to a slack channel:**
+          - When load average > 1 for last 2 minutes send alert to a slack channel:**